Yang Yiqing: Under the Zhengde Emperor

-In early 1525, Yang successfully repelled a raid by 10,000 horsemen from Qinghai in Shanxi.
-Later that year, he was summoned to Beijing and, after six months, with the support of Zhang and Gui, he was appointed grand secretary and formally minister of personnel.
-As Yang had seniority, he took over the leadership of the Grand Secretariat from the previous Senior Grand Secretary Fei Hong.
+In Beijing, Zhang and Gui sought to limit the influence of Senior Grand Secretary Fei Hong.
+In late 1525, Yang was summoned to Beijing.
+About six months later, with the support of Zhang and Gui, he was appointed grand secretary (and nominally minister of personnel).
 He was entrusted with the honorable task of completing the Veritable Records (Shilu) of the Jiajing Emperor's father, who had been posthumously honored as emperor.
-In March 1527, with the agreement of Zhang and Gui, he successfully obtained the resignation of Fei and became senior grand secretary.
-In September 1527, he received the high honorific title of "Left Pillar of the State".
+In March 1527, with the agreement of Zhang and Gui, he successfully obtained Fei Hong's resignation and succeeded him as senior grand secretary.
+Yang held this position until 1529.
+In September 1527, he received the high honorific title of Left Pillar of the State.

+As depicted in the Gu shengxian xiang zhuan lüe, Volume 16.

 As senior grand secretary, Yang recognized the issue of land ownership in the eight prefectures of the metropolitan area, where eunuch bureaus, imperial relatives, and powerful families had taken control of most of the land.
 He proposed an investigation into how these individuals had acquired the land and suggested solutions to address the problem.
 In late 1527, he successfully advocated for the return of Zhang Yong, who had been in exile for ten years.
 Zhang was then appointed as commander of the combined training divisions stationed around Beijing.

-As depicted in the Gu shengxian xiang zhuan lüe, Volume 16.

-In October 1527, Zhang Cong was appointed as grand secretary, followed by Gui in March 1529.
-The group of officials supporting the Emperor in the Great Rites Controversy had already lost unity, leading to divisions within the Grand Secretariat.
-As a result, Yang was dismissed in October 1529.
-He faced further accusations of accepting a bribe from Zhang Yong and was stripped of his titles and ranks in March 1530.
-He died without any children six months later.
+The Jiajing Emperor appointed Zhang Cong as grand secretary in October 1527, followed by Gui E in March 1529.
+The group of officials supporting the Emperor in the Great Rites Controversy had already lost unity, leading to the breakdown of cooperation between Yang Yiqing and the Zhang–Gui faction.
+In September 1529, the Emperor dismissed Zhang and Gui in response to accusations of abuse of power.
+As early as October 1529, Zhang's ally Huo Tao convinced the Emperor that the accusations against Zhang had resulted from Yang's behind-the-scenes machinations.
+The Emperor responded by restoring Zhang to office and dismissing Yang.
+Yang retired with honors, but Zhang Cong prompted censors to bring charges against Yang.
+These censors accused Yang of accepting bribes from Zhang Yong.
+In March 1530, Yang was stripped of his titles and ranks.
+He died six months later, on 6 September.
 In 1548, the Jiajing Emperor rehabilitated him and granted him the posthumous name Wenxiang as a sign of special recognition.